Infineon/mtb-example-psoc4-msclp-isx-tom-keypad-2-buttons/README.md

 3. After programming, the application starts automatically.

-> **Note:** After programming, you will see the following error message if the Debug mode is disabled.
+> **Note:** After programming, you may see the following error message if the Debug mode is disabled.
 This can be ignored, or enabling debug will solve this error.<br>

    ``` c
    "Error: Error connecting Dp: Cannot read IDR"